TeddyRakotoarimalala/todo-vue-js/README.md

-My fist application (a todo list app using localStorage) usung Vue JS 3
+My fist application (a todo list app using localStorage) with Vue JS 3